Section 4.1 Eigenvalues and Eigenvectors

 Any such vector \(\xx\) is called an eigenvector associated to the eigenvalue \(\lambda\text{.}\)

-For the matrix \(A = \bbm -1\amp 0\amp 3\\1\amp -1\amp 0\\1\amp 0\amp 1\ebm\text{,}\) match each vector on the left with the corresponding eigenvalue on the right.
+\(A = \bbm -1\amp 0\amp 3\\1\amp -1\amp 0\\1\amp 0\amp 1\ebm\text{,}\) match each vector on the left with the corresponding eigenvalue on the right.
 (For typographical reasons, column vectors have been transposed.)

 where \(I_n\) denotes the \(n\times n\) identity matrix.
 Thus, if \(\lambda\) is an eigenvalue of \(A\text{,}\) any corresponding eigenvector is an element of \(\nll(A-\lambda I_n)\text{.}\)